Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Theoretical Appendix

 Under the parameterization \eqref{eq:BU_param}, $B_j = 1 + \alpha a_j + \beta p_j$ and $P_j = 1 + \delta r_j$.
 From Lemma \ref{lem:var_gap}, the variance gap is

 The partial derivatives of the variance gap with respect to each task intensity are

 Analytical and interpersonal tasks raise the variance gap.
 Routine tasks lower it.
-Management-type occupations have high analytical and interpersonal content ($B_j$ large) and moderate routine content ($P_j$ moderate), producing a large variance gap.
-Office and administrative occupations have lower nonroutine content ($B_j$ smaller) and higher routine content ($P_j$ larger), producing a smaller gap.
+Management-type occupations have high analytical and interpersonal content ($B_j$ large) and low routine content ($P_j$ small), producing a large variance gap.
+Office and administrative occupations have lower non-routine content ($B_j$ smaller) and higher routine content ($P_j$ larger), producing a smaller gap.

 The callback gap is $D_{gj} \approx -c'(V_{Mj}) \cdot (V_{gj} - V_{Mj})$, where $-c'(V_{Mj}) > 0$ (Appendix \ref{appendix:callback}).
 For comparisons across jobs over which the local Taylor slope $-c'(V_{Mj})$ is approximately constant, the variance-gap ordering carries through to callback gaps.
 The prediction is about task \emph{bundles}, not individual tasks in isolation.